jonathanj/fugue/README.rst

 to the internal world of interceptors.
 If interceptors consume and produce immutable data via the context map then adapters transform some external information (such as an HTTP request) to and from that pure data.

+This way the majority of the request processing (including application logic) is unconcerned with the particular web server implementation, the adapter enqueues the necessary interceptor to transform incoming HTTP requests into data and outgoing data into HTTP responses.

 Fugue provides a Twisted Web adapter in the form of an `IResource`_, the effect of this adapter is to act as a leaf resource—meaning Twisted performs no child